hjeronen/cipher-decipher/documentation/weekly_report_1.md

 ### What next?
 I will figure out the core logic for the solution and try to find more source materials if necessary.

+This week I used approximately 15 hours for the course.